showSidebars ==

 Multimedia Designer

-Chinese Orchestra (SMUCO)
+SMU Chinese Orchestra (SMUCO)

 Since its inception in 2009, SMU Chinese Orchestra (SMUCO) has distinguished itself through various cross-disciplinary works and creative programming under the baton of Quek Ling Kiong.
 In 2019, SMUCO celebrated its 10th anniversary with a commemorative concert Perfect 10 - FM SMUCO.
 While COVID-19 had paused live performances, SMUCO continued to be creative and adaptable through presenting virtual performances such as the 2020 production, "To Gather" as part of the SMU Arts Fest.
 In 2022, SMUCO returned to the physical stage with Spring Rhapsodies.